Download

 Red flags: unverifiable registration, fake addresses, lack of transparent quotes.

-How to check: Verify through regulators (e.g., U.S. Commodity Futures Trading Commission, China Securities Regulatory Commission, Hong Kong Gold Exchange).
+How to check: Verify through regulators (e.g., U.S. Commodity Futures Trading Commission, China Securities Regulatory Commission, and Hong Kong Gold Exchange).
 Look for third-party fund segregation and beware of aggressive promotions.

 Fake Experts and Trading Signals: The Psychological Trap